1st Edition

 by Routledge

-This book is aimed at music researchers, teachers, students, and practicing musicians interested in the intersection of academic and performance research and bridges the divide between the research of university-trained musicologists, scholars from other fields who focus on music, and the growing community of musical artist-researchers.
-Material in the book is supported by performance outcomes offered by the contributors on a separate YouTube channel and on the Routledge online portal.
+This book is aimed at music researchers, teachers, students, and practising musicians interested in the intersection of academic and performance research; as such, it seeks to bridge the divide between the research of university-trained musicologists, scholars from other fields who focus on music, and the growing community of musical artist-researchers.
+Material in this book is supported by performance outcomes offered by the contributors on a separate YouTube channel and on the Routledge online portal.

 Introduction